audioburst-labs/AudioburstPlayer-Android/README.md

 ```

 ### Step 4.
 Handle errors
-There can some errors happen when, for example, communicating with the API, so to be able to handle those errors on app side we are providing a way to listen to those events:
+There can some errors happen when, for example, communicating with the API.
+To be able to handle those errors on app side we are providing a way to listen to those events:
 Make your class implement `AudioburstPlayer.ErrorListener`, for example:
 ```kotlin
 class MainActivity : AppCompatActivity(R.layout.activity_main), AudioburstPlayer.ErrorListener {